 · 35 minutes = 7 passages with 40 questions.

 So, which is better, ACT or SAT?
-The ACT reading vs. SAT reading shows that reading is easier in the ACT.
+The ACT reading vs. SAT reading shows that reading is easier on the ACT.
 In SAT vs. ACT math, the second one is easier, too.
-What is the difference between the SAT and ACT tests?
-The differences between them can be minor, and it somehow shows that the ACT is easier than the SAT.
+What is the difference between the SAT and ACT?

 Should I take both the ACT and SAT?
 Still undecided?
 Keep on reading below.

 Now that you know the basic information about what the ACT and SAT are and the primary difference between them, then it’s time to learn more about the ACT and SAT.
 Since the differences have already been mentioned, you can now take the ACT or SAT.
 ACT vs. SAT which is better?